 I probably should have read the full article, because actually, pineapples have quite a strong effect on your blood flow.
 In the sense of increasing your blood flow.
 A lot. #helloheavyflow

 Pineapples increase the production of red and white blood cells.
 Therefore they can lead to an increased blood flow and possibly a heavier period than you may normally have.

 2.)
 They can induce an early period (and miscarriage)

-Pineapples contain bromelian, which affects your uterus lining by softening it and helping it shed.
+Pineapples contain bromelain, which affects your uterus lining by softening it and helping it shed.
 That’s also why it’s recommended to skip eating big amounts of pineapples during the first few months of pregnancy.
-Especially if you have irregular periods or are waiting for your period – wait no more for the red flow to be back in town: eat some pineapples and she’ll be there faster than you can say…”pineapple”.

 3.)
 They also relax muscles

 Apparently, that same bromelain that softens the uterus is also an enzyme that helps muscles to relax and is said to help when suffering from menstrual cramps – yippie!
-Although I can’t really say that that worked for me (actually quite the opposite), but hey, everybody is different.
+Although I can’t really say that that worked for me (actually quite the opposite), but hey, every menstrual cycle and uterus is different.
 So that’s that.

 Should you stop eating pineapples during your period?

 You don’t have to stop eating pineapples while you’re on your period.
-Just remember to eat them moderately while menstruating, unless you want to induce your period.
-Or try for yourself if they help with your menstrual cramps!
+Just remember to eat them moderately while menstruating, unless you want to make your period flow heavier or.
+Or try for yourself if they help against menstrual cramps!